Author – Rohan Biswas

 Green computing is the study and practice of environmentally sustainable computing.
 Now, this ranges from its manufacturing, to its use and disposal.
-Industrialization and human life has reached that point where we cannot just go back to simpler times which caused little harm to the environment.
+Industrialization and human life has reached that point where we cannot just go back to simpler times that caused little harm to the environment.
 But green computing can minimize the negative effect on the environment without compromising on modern-day needs.
 The goals and ideology of green computing are simple:

 - Reduce the use of hazardous materials in manufacturing computing devices

 - Maximize energy efficiency during the product’s lifetime